Modeling Nonlinear Oscillator Networks Using Physics-Informed Hybrid Reservoir Computing: Introduction

 \section{Introduction}

 Networks of oscillators appear widely across engineering, and in both the physical and biological sciences.
 When the networks are non-linear their dynamical behavior can be complex, displaying synchronization, chaos, and traveling waves \cite{bick2018chaos, dorfler2014synchronization, iatsenko2013stationary}.
-Creating analytical or data-driven models that can predict their dynamics is important in applications, for example in producing surrogate models.
-Downstream applications for a surrogate model of non-linear oscillator networks (NLONs) include smart electrical grid optimization \cite{dorfler2013synchronization,skardal2015control,liu2022stability}, biological computing \cite{ren2021cardiac}, synthetic biology \cite{elowitz2000synthetic,goldbeter2001simple} and the diagnosis and treatment of neurological disorders such as epilepsy \cite{tsakalis2005control} and Parkinson's disease \cite{lozano2019deep,holt2014origins,arlotti2016adaptive,santaniello2010closed}.
+Creating predictive dynamical models is important in areas such as surrogate modeling of non-linear oscillator networks (NLONs) for smart electrical grid optimization \cite{dorfler2013synchronization,skardal2015control,liu2022stability}, biological computing \cite{ren2021cardiac}, synthetic biology \cite{elowitz2000synthetic,goldbeter2001simple} and the diagnosis and treatment of neurological disorders such as epilepsy \cite{tsakalis2005control} and Parkinson's disease \cite{lozano2019deep,holt2014origins,arlotti2016adaptive,santaniello2010closed}.
 These surrogate models have two broad applications: parameter inference and control.
 Parameter inference can help identify critical states and associated parameter values within a system, ideally also exposing underlying mechanistic processes.
 Control using surrogate models aims to exploit system knowledge to improve control performance.
 Methods such as model predictive control \cite{schwenzer2021review} and model-based reinforcement learning \cite{moerland2023mbrl} are examples.

 In this paper, we focus on hybrid reservoir computing (RC), a specific form of physics-informed machine learning (PIML).
 In particular, with a view to probing its viability for control applications, we investigate how well hybrid RC performs surrogate modeling of NLONs.